junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas blinks slowly.
 Thin grace lights up feebly in his eyes.
 Dean thinks the swollenness goes down a little bit, but it can also just be his wishful thinking.
 Not even the bleeding is stopped.

 Dean watches him intently.
-"It's okay if you can't," he says gently, "we can always heal the slow way, you know."
+"It's okay if you can't," he says gently, "we can always heal the slow way, you know.
+What we all say, 'Time is the best medicine.'"

 Castiel just frowns deeper, closing his eyes, focusing.
-The bleeding stops, but only barely.
+The bleeding on his cheek and lips stops, but only barely.
 The scabs form where the wounds are, as if he's trying to accelerate the healing process but still can't get it quite there.
 The circles around his eyes still look quite nasty.

 *Exactly how bad was that extraction?* Dean can't help wondering, but he has to push it down.
 Otherwise he'd keep wondering just how bad *he* has hurt Cas and that would lead to endless sleepless nights.

 "Alright, don't tire yourself out."
 Dean pats him carefully on the shoulder around the farthest edge, hoping that wouldn't cause Cas any extra pain.
 He forces his voice to sound cheerful.
 "Let's get home and patch you up the human way.
-I'm sure you'll back to full strength just in a beat."
+I'm sure you'll be back to full strength just in a beat."

 Cas only gives him an apologetic, upset look.